-Let’s face it, if you are like most destinations, a portion of your bed tax revenue comes from visitors who are “just driving through.”
-We want to believe that the majority of bed taxes are being collected from people who really want to visit your destination and have made a conscious choice to stay with you.
-But for many DMOs, the percentage “driving through” may be higher than many want to admit.
-The bigger opportunity you could be taking advantage of is more fully leveraging “drive-through” visitors.
+For most destinations, a portion of bed tax revenue comes from visitors who are “just driving through.”
+We want to believe that the majority of bed taxes are being collected from people who set out to visit your destination and have made a conscious choice to stay with you.
+But for many DMOs, the percentage “driving through” is often higher than many DMOs realize.
+The opportunity you could be taking advantage with this segment of visitors is to more fully leverage those “drive-through” visitors.

 Let’s look at 3 drive-through visitor opportunities:

 The shopping opportunities that usually appeal to the leisure traveler are often the local boutiques and businesses with limited hours.
 Drive-through travelers that plan to overnight are often not in town during regular business hours, but those retailers would likely appeal to them as well.

 So, identify five to seven local retailers in your destination’s central business district (the area of town you want all visitors to visit).
 Network with these retailers to develop and curate a schedule so at least one of your signature retailers is open in your retail district until 9:00PM each night of the week.
 Encourage them all to “dress” and light their front windows.
 Then work with your local accommodations providers (likely properties close to the main travel routes through or around your destination) to send drive-through visitors to this district.
 Once this drive-though visitor is exposed to all the opportunities to consume in your “cute” town, they are more likely to re-visit.
 Don’t forget your big-box stores which generally have longer and more regular hours as they may also encourage drive-through visitors to shop, which then generates more local tax dollars.